cheikhshift/gos-minifier/readme.md

 # GoS HTML/JS/CSS minifier.

-Automatically minify any JS, CSS and HTML file within your Go server project `web` folder.
+Automatically minify any JS, CSS and HTML file within your GopherSauce project `web` folder.

 ## How to install
 Add this import tag to your `gos.gxml` file :